10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 What’s more, Kaspersky has exposed many cases of cyber espionage, including those perpetrated by both Russia and the US, and its researchers are among the most well-respected in the industry.

 Given all this, we have no reason to think Kaspersky is now a threat to users.
-But if you’re worried about Kaspersky putting your online security at risk, there are many other alternatives to choose from, including Norton or Bitdefender.
+But if you’re worried about Kaspersky putting your online security at risk (or are simply no longer able to purchase a subscription due to the ban), there are many other alternatives to choose from, including Norton or Bitdefender.

 Top Brands That Didn’t Make the Cut: